 Note: You must pay your VAT bill online via the Making Tax Digital for VAT government scheme.
 To learn more, head to GOV.UK’s Overview of Making Tax Digital page.

-Depending on the size and nature of your company, you can opt to submit returns monthly or yearly.
+Depending on the size and nature of your business, you can opt to submit returns monthly or yearly.
 However you time it, you must submit a return for each period once you’re registered—even if you don’t owe VAT or have any to reclaim.

-Top Tip: While there are many benefits to being VAT registered, completing and submitting VAT returns isn’t always straightforward.
+Top Tip: While there are many benefits to being VAT-registered, completing and submitting VAT returns isn’t always straightforward.
 Learn how to avoid common mistakes in our guide to identifying and correcting common VAT mistakes ⚡️

 While VAT returns make for more accounting work, they also allow you to recoup some of your own VAT spending.
 Here’s how.